geethikamaturu/user-management/README.md

 # user-management
 ## Project Overview

-The **User Management Dashboard** is a responsive frontend web application built using **HTML, CSS, and JavaScript**.
-It allows users to manage member information through an easy-to-use interface with features such as searching, filtering, adding, editing, and deleting users.
+The **User Management Dashboard** is a responsive frontend web application developed using **HTML5** and **CSS3**.
+It provides a clean and modern interface for displaying and managing user information.
+The dashboard is designed with a dark theme and includes a sidebar, dashboard cards, search section, and a user management table.

 ## Features

 * Responsive dashboard layout
+* Dark theme user interface
 * Sidebar navigation
 * Dashboard statistics cards
-* Search users by name or ID
+* Search bar
-* Filter users by role and status
+* Role and status filter dropdowns
-* Invite new users
-* Edit and delete users
+* User management table
-* Responsive design for desktop and mobile
+* Modern and clean design
+* Mobile-friendly layout

 ## Technologies Used

 * HTML5
 * CSS3
-* JavaScript
-* Font Awesome
+* Font Awesome Icons
 * Google Fonts (Poppins)

 ## Project Structure